 Generalization is defined as a broad statement or an idea that applies to a group of people or things.
 As many would agree generalization aren’t entirely true, because there can be examples of individuals or situations where in the generalizations don’t apply.
 In the aforementioned 3 concepts of “modern” management the efforts were being laid to find solutions by generalization, and then compartmentalization, of problems.
 Problems in those concepts are assumed to be similar.
 But how can they be?
 Also, when the very diagnosis is incorrect how can the solution be correct?

 At the intricate level Institutions are regarded as ideas designed to further the need of people not just working within it but living outside it.
 Therefore, institutions can never be greater than collective individuals working and running for it.
-Institutions therefore have three objectives, namely: sustaining, nourishing as well as enriching people (outside and within) in a way deserving of their efforts.
+Institutions, therefore, have three objectives, namely: sustaining, nourishing as well as enriching people (outside and within) in a way deserving of their efforts.
 Wealth (profits) is understood as an instrument to attain the said three objectives.
 If an institution does this in totality its regarded as Saatwic (blessed), if it attains to some of the said objectives its regarded as Raajasic (middling) and if adheres to none of the objectives and seeks only the wealth for the heck of it – it’s branded as Taamasic (evil).

 Like the three kinds of institutions are three kinds of individuals.
-If an individual seeks to sustain, nourish and enrich all good around him to the best of his capacities – he is called Saatwic, if he chooses to sustain, nourish and enrich set group of people he’s Raajasic and if he chooses to work exclusively for himself – he’s called Taamasic.
+If an individual seeks to sustain, nourish and enrich all good around him to the best of his capacities – he is called Saatwic, if he chooses to sustain, nourish and enrich a set group of people he’s Raajasic and if he chooses to work exclusively for himself – he’s called Taamasic.
 In simple words; greater the type of people in an organization that’s the obvious quality of the organization.
-Therefore, to build the kind of institutions it’s important to get the people with right quality.
+Therefore, to build the kind of institutions it’s important to get the people with the right quality.
 Also, wrong people don’t often do the right thing as a result of their quality.
 Once the right quality people are brought together, says Rig Veda (10:191), “May common be your prayers, common be your goal, common be your purpose through common deliberations.
 May united be your hearts, united be your intentions.
 Perfect be the union amongst you.”

 Processes, in cases where people are involved, are often futile since they emanate from generalized ideas.
-Vedic view of life is that it’s the intention that shape the efforts and, then, it’s the effort that shape the result.
+Vedic view of life is that it’s the intention that shapes the efforts and, then, it’s the effort that shapes the result.
 By separating individuals from institutions, and institutions from society the modern view of management has only wreaked havoc not just on economy and society but ecology as well.
-When Taamasic people are put in places of power they’ll take every trivial law made for betterment of mankind to achieve their own greed.
+When Taamasic people are put in places of power they’ll take every trivial law made for the betterment of mankind to achieve their own greed.
 History is replete with many tales to support this fact.
 The conundrum the world economy is in today owing to such Taamasic people in echelons of power.
-When American economy was on the verge of collapse these Taamasic people made personal gains of preposterous level.
+When the American economy was on the verge of collapse these Taamasic people made personal gains of the preposterous level.
 While people lost their years of savings; these individuals took millions in “performance appraisals”.

 While modern management lays emphasis on power for key people; Vedic perspective on management’s emphasis is on credibility before deliverance of power and strict accountability after that.
 The objective of the organization isn’t just profitability at all costs; it’s profitability as well as prosperity of, not just its leadership or people, but also entire mankind.

 The Vedic approach could be simplified in six simple steps: Lokasangraha (Human Welfare), Shubh Laabh (Profits through ethical means), Nishkaama Karma (Action without greed), Vasudha–eva–Kutumkam (accepting the entire world as one family) and Ati-hyastha-varjayet (Avoidance of any extreme).
-The very quintessential ingredients missing in the modern management practices.
+The very quintessential ingredients missing in modern management practices.